PDC-support/hpc-intro-retired/_episodes/01-linux.md

 parallel -j 3 -- ls df "echo hi"
 ```

-On Triton we have installed Tollef Fog Heen's version of parallel from *moreutils-parallel* CentOS' RPM.
+On Tegner we have installed Tollef Fog Heen's version of parallel from *moreutils-parallel* CentOS' RPM.
 GNU project has its own though, with different syntax, but of exactly the same name, so do not get
 confused.